Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

 Our research investigates the property of affine invariance in the context of continuous-domain convolutional neural networks.
 Our focus are affine spaces formed by the generalized linear group $\mathrm{GL}_2(\mathbb{R})$, the group of all invertible matrices of size $2 \times 2$.
 Affine transformations are fundamental operations that combine linear transformations and translations.
 These transformations are important because they address distortions of an affine nature.
-For example, such distortions arise in photos when the camera is close to the subject being captured \citet{AffineArticle1, AffineArticle2}, or in certain types of CAPTCHA \citet{CAPTCHA1} (see Figure \ref{captcha}).
+For example, such distortions arise in certain types of CAPTCHA \citep{CAPTCHA1,AffineArticle1, AffineArticle2} (see Figure \ref{captcha}).
 Previous attempts have been made to investigate spaces that maintain affine-equivariance, but they are restricted to strict conditions, such as cases where the determinant equals 1 (expressed as $\mathrm{SO}(n)$).
 We instead consider affine-invariant spaces across the entire spectrum of invertible matrices.
-The conventional method for determining the invariance of two input signals, denoted as $f_1$ and $f_2$, under a transformation involves solving a complex optimization problem on the Lie group $G_2$.
-Instead, we introduce an alternative approach, where we assess whether the convolution of the lifting of $f_1$ and $f_2$ to $G_2$ exhibits $G_2$ invariance for every kernel.
-In order to apply this criteria, an additional step is required, namely, the computation of convolutions over $G_2$.
-We Solve this technical challenge using QR-decomposition discussed in \citet{schindler1993iwasawa}.
+We introduce an approach, where we assess whether the convolution of the lifting of $f_1$ and $f_2$ to $G_2$ exhibits $G_2$ invariance for every kernel.
+In order to apply this criterion, an additional step is required, namely, the computation of convolutions over $G_2$.
+We Solve this technical challenge using QR-decomposition discussed in \citep{schindler1993iwasawa}.

-Two main contributions of this paper are: \begin{itemize} \item Rather than focusing on complex optimization problems, we study invariance through convolution integrals in the group space.
+This paper makes two main technical contributions: \begin{enumerate} \item We show that G-CNN architectures are stable under affine transformations generated by the generalized linear group $\mathrm{GL}_2(\mathbb{R})$.
+This includes a large spectrum of transformations, such as roto-translations and scale-translations.
+Thus, this paper is the first that proves the suitability of G-CNN architectures in such a generality.

-\item We show how to perform the related computations by simplifying the convolutions over the transformation group to integrals over real space.
+\item We show that the related computations for these architectures can be simplified from complicated convolutions over the transformation group to much simpler integrals over the real space.